 Finding your parked car damaged is the last thing you would expect when you leave it in the parking lot.
-If the luck is on your side, you may find a note from the person who accidentally hit your car providing his/ her contact details.
-Even the security cameras in the parking lot or nearby areas may give a clue of the car that damaged your four wheeler.
+If luck is on your side, you may find a note from the person who accidentally hit your car.
 Otherwise, finding the person at fault may get very difficult.
 If you ever encounter any such situation, here is what you need to do.

 In case someone has hit your car while it was parked somewhere, one of the following scenarios may occur: